TirtheshJani/testapp/docs/phase3_notes.md

 ## Top Rankings

-A `/api/rankings/top` endpoint returns five hard-coded athletes with an overall score.
-This serves as an interim data source until the multi-factor ranking system is developed in Phase 4.
+The `/api/rankings/top` endpoint now calculates a basic ranking from any athletes stored in the database.
+It uses a simple single-stat formula for each sport (for example NBA points per game) to assign a score out of 100.
+If no athlete data exists it will still return a small hard-coded list.
+This logic is explicitly temporary and will be replaced by a multi-metric algorithm in Phase 4.

 ## Media upload